grm34/archboot/README.md

 If you want to see whose packages are installed by this script, please see [Applications Folder](https://github.com/grm34/archboot/tree/master/src/apps).

-And for GPU Drivers and support, please see [GPU Drivers](https://github.com/grm34/archboot/blob/master/src/desktop/gpu).

 ## Logs

 For full installation logs, take a look in **/var/log/archboot**